 Participants go through multiple program levels containing various components of our services.

-•Level 1-Career Pathway Awareness - includes growth mindset and personal development, self-discovery, values and beliefs exploration, career exploration, work readiness, work ethics and attitude college readiness.
+•Level 1-Self-Awareness - includes growth mindset and personal development, self-discovery, values and beliefs exploration, career exploration, work readiness, work ethics and attitude college readiness.

-•Level 3-Career Pathway Exploration - includes specific introductory training on select career paths, including entrepreneurship/small business ownership.
+•Level 3-Career Pathways Exploration - includes specific introductory training on select career paths, including entrepreneurship/small business ownership.

 Our philosophy is that young adults can grow beyond limiting circumstances and the barriers that prevent them from attaining economic success through introduction to career pathways and critical skills training for workforce readiness; one-on-one and group coaching; and mentoring relationships.
 Through exposure to workshops in financial literacy, personal and leadership development, life skills, digital literacy, entrepreneurship skills, and public policy/advocacy, we can help prepare our program participants to connect to employment and/or entrepreneurial opportunities that can lead to economic mobility and financial stability, as well as, give them the skills needed to become strong leaders in their communities.